Elementary Education Act 1870: Scotland

-Although universal primary education had been established in Scotland by the Education Act of 1633, a similar act to the English Elementary Education Act was passed in 1872 for Scotland, the Education (Scotland) Act 1872.
+Although universal primary education had been established in Scotland by the Education Act 1633, a similar act to the English Elementary Education Act was passed in 1872 for Scotland, the Education (Scotland) Act 1872.
 It required compulsory attendance from the start.
 It allowed post-elementary schools, but not public funding of them.
-There were around 1,000 boards in Scotland at the time they were eventually abolished.
+There were around 1,000 school boards in Scotland at the time they were eventually abolished.

 The 1872 Education Act brought in compulsory education for all children between 5 and 13, although fees still had to be paid until 1890.
 Teacher shortages continued and problems arose in areas where teachers who spoke no Gaelic attempted to teach children who had no English.
 Pupil-teachers could later qualify after attending Teacher Training College.

 Local school boards made sure sufficient schools were built and that children attended them.
 After 1918, this became a county responsibility.
 State control increased the number of school inspectors after 1872.
 Medical and dental inspections were introduced after 1908, though reaching remote schools proved difficult.
 The leaving age was raised to 14 in 1883.

 The new system was co-ordinated nationally by the Scotch Education Department with the curriculum emphasising the teaching of reading, writing, and arithmetic (the three ‘Rs’).
 The churches made a crucial contribution to the new system by handing over their schools without charge to the School Boards.
 At this time, the Free Church supported 548 schools across Scotland together with 584 teachers.